Wakefield Trinity: Rivalries

 Wakefield Trinity's main rivals are Castleford who they play in the Calder Derby.
 The stadiums are only 8 miles apart.
 Each year Wakefield and Castleford compete for the Adam Watene trophy, named after a much-loved player who played for both teams but was taken tragically too soon.
 They also have another local rivalry with Featherstone Rovers although this is considered a lesser rival in recent years as they play in different leagues.
 Both Wakefield and Castleford have both been more successful than Featherstone Rovers in recent years.

-There is a historic rivalry with Leeds as both were successful in the 60s and 70s and competed in some major games, the most famous being the 1968 Challenge Cup final where Leeds won in controversial fashion.
+There is an historic rivalry with Leeds as both were successful in the 60s and 70s and competed in some major games, the most famous being the 1968 Challenge Cup final where Leeds won in controversial fashion.
 Wakefield has other West Yorkshire rivalries with Huddersfield and Bradford.

 Stadium

 Belle Vue

 The site was purchased in 1895 after the split between rugby league and rugby union, to provide a permanent base for Wakefield Trinity who had been playing on fields in the area since 1873.
 Money was provided by the Wakefield Athletic Club, and the ground was also used for cycling and athletics competitions.

 Floodlights were installed in 1967 and were upgraded in 1990/91.

 On Saturday 16 September 2006, the stadium played host to 'The Battle of Belle Vue' when 11,000 fans from Trinity and Castleford watched the match which would decide who was relegated from Super League.
 Wakefield won the match 29–17 sending their nearest rivals Castleford down to the National League.

 The capacity of the stadium was increased to 12,600 in 2008, to help with the application for a 2009 Super League licence, which was granted in July 2008.

 In June 2015, it was announced Wakefield Trinity would leave Belle Vue at the end of the season as they could not afford to stay.
 Before the end of the season it was announced Belle Vue was up for sale and was sold in 2016.
 Although the new owners expressed interest in redeveloping the stadium, no progress was made.
 There were worries that the leaseholder of the car park would at some point bar access to the ground.

 At this point, the freehold to the ground was purchased with the help of a loan from the local council.
 Theoretical plans to build a stadium elsewhere again stalled around the time of Covid; the club focused on the overdue redevelopment of Belle Vue at this point, leading to the Neil Fox MBE stand being opened in 2024.